BuoyantIO/gateway-api-workshop/README.md

 Gateway API is a CRD API: we need the CRDs to be present to use Gateway API.
-Additionally, we need to choose between the experimental channel and the standard channel - for this workshop, we'll use Gateway API v1.1.1 experimental.
+Additionally, we need to choose between the experimental channel and the standard channel - for this workshop, we'll use the experimental channel of Gateway API v1.1.1.
 (At the moment, Linkerd can't use the v1.2.0 experimental channel, because it doesn't have GRPCRoute `v1alpha2` any more.)

 So let's get v1.1.1 experimental installed first.
 This repo contains the